chris201706/PyEQD2/README.md

 <img src="EQD2_equation_2102_862.png" width="191" height="78">

+#### Important Facts
+* The input dose distribution may be the total dose or a fraction dose.
+Use the 'multiply' function if necessary (see examples).
-Tested only with RayStation 6.
+* Tested only for use with RayStation 6.

 #### Example (Main Functions)
 ```